 Provide you with the best possible representation in a court or tribunal, including the NSW Workers Compensation Commission, the Administrative Appeals Tribunal (AAT) and more.

-Bartier Perry has been recognised as a 2018 First Tier law firm in NSW in the area of Workers Compensation by Doyle’s Guide to the Australian Legal Profession.
+Bartier Perry has been recognised as a leading law firm in NSW in the area of Workers Compensation by Doyle’s Guide to the Australian Legal Profession since 2017.